Here’s How Your Trade DouYu International Holdings Limited (DOYU) Aggressively Right Now

-DouYu International Holdings Limited (NASDAQ:DOYU) went up by 0.67% from its latest closing price compared to the recent 1-year high of $17.85.
-The company’s stock price has collected 0.37% of gains in the last five trading sessions.
+DouYu International Holdings Limited (NASDAQ:DOYU) went down by -5.31% from its latest closing price compared to the recent 1-year high of $17.85.
+The company’s stock price has collected 1.63% of gains in the last five trading sessions.
 Press Release reported on 11/11/20 that DouYu International Holdings Limited Reports Third Quarter 2020 Unaudited Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.